adityashrm21/adityashrm21.github.io/_posts/2018-11-5-Neural_Networks.md

 <center><img src = "https://github.com/adityashrm21/adityashrm21.github.io/blob/master/_posts/imgs/nn/relu.png?raw=true" width = "400"></center>

 Here are some advantages of ReLU as an activation function over the traditional Sigmoid function:
 -  The ReLU has a constant gradient which results in faster learning.
-Sigmoids, on the other hand, have diminishing gradient.
+Sigmoids, on the other hand, have a diminishing gradient.
 The constant gradient in a ReLU results in a reduced likelihood of vanishing gradient.
 - Another benefit of ReLU over sigmoids is sparsity which arises when the input to the activation function is non-positive.
 The more such units exist, the more sparse the representation.
 Sigmoids, on the other hand, always generate some non-zero value which results in dense representations which are less beneficial than sparse representations.

 Dense and Sparse are not some fancy words.
 In our context, a sparse representation simply means that the representation of the matrices or vectors involved in the calculations have more $$0$$s while the dense ones don't (and have a lot of small values instead).
 They may also be described in terms of activations of particular layers or in terms of a small subset of connections in the network as opposed to all possible connections.
 Sparse representations are easy to store and deal with than the dense ones.

 ### Neural Network Formulation

-Let us now talk about the math and how information if propagated through a neural network.
+Let us now talk about the math and how information is propagated through a neural network.
 For this task, we will consider the network shown below with 3 layers.

 <center><img src = "https://github.com/adityashrm21/adityashrm21.github.io/blob/master/_posts/imgs/nn/nn_form.png?raw=true" width = "500"></center>